Kernel Truncated Regression Representation for Robust Subspace Clustering

-For a fair comparison, we use the same spectral clustering framework~\cite{Ng2002} with different similarity matrices obtained by the tested algorithms.
-Like \cite{Xiao2015}, for all kernel-based algorithms, we adopt the commonly used Gaussian kernel on all datasets and use the default bandwidth parameter which is set to the mean of the distances between all the samples.

-Four popular metrics are adopted to evaluate the subspace clustering quality, i.e., accuracy (AC)~\cite{Zheng2004, Cheng2010}, normalized mutual information (NMI)~\cite{Zheng2004, Cheng2010}, the adjusted rand index (ARI)~\cite{Hubert1985}, and Fscore~\cite{Goutte2005}.
-The values of above four metrics are higher if the method works better.
-The values of these four metrics are equal to $1$ indicates the predict results is perfectly matching with the ground truth, whereas $0$ indicates totally mismatch.
+Four popular metrics are adopted to evaluate the subspace clustering quality, \textit{i.e.}, accuracy (AC)~\cite{Cheng2010}, normalized mutual information (NMI)~\cite{Cheng2010}, the adjusted rand index (ARI)~\cite{Hubert1985}, and F-Score~\cite{Goutte2005}.
+The values of these four metrics are higher if the method works better.
+The values of these four metrics are equal to $1$ indicates the predict result is perfectly matching with the ground truth, whereas $0$ indicates totally mismatch.